kexiZeroing/FE-Learning-notes/knowledge/javascript/let, const, arrow function, try-catch.md

 - You can nest one or more try statements.
 If an inner try statement does not have a catch clause, the enclosing try statement's catch clause is entered.
 - **The finally block always run, even if there is an exception or a return**.
 This is the perfect place to put code that needs to run regardless of what happens.
+- In ES2019, catch can now be used without a binding (omit the parameter).
+This is useful if you don’t have a need for the exception object in the code that handles the exception.

 ```javascript
 (function() {